samueldelesque/react-simple-charts/README.md

 # React Simple Charts

+###  DEPRECATION WARNING

+This component is now part of Salad-UI.
+Please [See docs](https://salad-ui.com/) for more information.
+(You can still install the charts as a standalone using `npm i --save salad-ui.charts`

 [![npm version](https://badge.fury.io/js/react-simple-charts.svg)](https://badge.fury.io/js/react-simple-charts)

 A collection of React Components usefull for creating dashboards or other type of number formatting.
 Currently there are 3 components: Area, BarMetric, and CirclePie.